7 Ways to Improve Branding Strategy for your Business

 That’s right; it is the product packaging.

-In most cases, it is a bag or a generic cardboard box which you can't wait to tear apart to try out the actual item inside.
+In most cases, it is a bag or a generic cardboard box that you can’t wait to tear apart to try out the actual item inside.

 However, if you are looking to take your branding strategy to the next level, you should realise that the first positive experience a user has with your brand is with your packaging, not with your product.